T3p/t3p.github.io/_pages/teaching.md

 ---
 permalink: /teaching/
-title: "Teaching at Politecnico di Milano"
+title: "Teaching"
 excerpt: "Teaching material and more"
 author_profile: true
 redirect_from:
   - "/teaching.html"
 ---

+This year, I am working as a teaching assistant for several classes at **Politecnico di Milano**.

 # Second Semester 2023/2024
 All the material is on [WeBeep](https://webeep.polimi.it/my/).
 All classes are in-person only and recorded.